volhadounar/api_yamdb/README.md

 Service Yamdb
 =================================

-A service – databases of reviewing films, books, music and REST API for it( is made in a team with my colleagues)
+In a team with my colleagues we have written service – databases of reviewing films, books, music and REST API for it.
+My role included registration and authentication system, access rights, work with a token, e-mail confirmation system, fields.

-Tools:  Django Rest Framework, ModelViewSet, routers, JSON Web Token, Authorization, Users Roles, Postman, SQLite3
+Tech stack: Python3, Django, HTML, HTTP, HTTPS, SQLite3, Git, Linux, Visual Studio Code, Nginx, Docker.

 Getting Started
 ===============